-- a) Weights can be added to the rifle provided the total weight of the rifle, with sights, and any attachments (detachable fore-end riser, etc.) does not exceed 5.5 kg (12.125 lbs.). - b) Only barrel weights that are within a radius of 30 mm from the centerline of the bore are permitted. - c) Barrel weights may be placed at any point along the barrel.
-Any other weights must be within the fundamental shape of the stock. - d) Weights on the buttstock may not extend further from a vertical plane perpendicular to the centerline of the barrel than 40 mm (1.6 in.) and may not extend further to the rear than a vertical plane perpendicular to the deepest - Any devices projecting downward or outward from the buttstock are prohibited.
-Any devices or weights projecting forward or laterally from the lower part of the butt-plate are prohibited. - f) Taping of any kind may not be used to attach weights to the rifle.
+- a) Weights can be added to the rifle provided the total weight of the rifle, with sights, and any attachments (detachable fore-end riser, etc.) does not exceed 5.5 kg (12.125 lbs.). - b) Only barrel weights that are within a radius of 30 mm from the centerline of the bore are permitted.
+Barrel weights may be moved along the barrel. - c) Any devices or weights projecting from the buttstock must be attached as a fixed part of the buttstock (screws or other means).
+They must not protrude sideways more than 25mm from center-line of buttstock or downwards more than 140mm measured from the center line of the barrel (Table 2, D). - d) Any other weights must be within the fundamental shape of the stock. - e) Weights on the buttstock may not extend further from a vertical plane perpendicular to the centerline of the barrel than 40 mm (1.6 in.) and may not extend further to the rear than a vertical plane perpendicular to the deepest point of the butt-plate. - f) Any devices projecting downward or outward from the buttstock are prohibited.
+Any devices or weights projecting forward or laterally from the lower part of the butt-plate are prohibited. - g) Taping of any kind may not be used to attach weights to the rifle.